tobgu/pyrsistent/README.rst

 * PMap_, similar to dict
 * PSet_, similar to set
 * PRecord_, a PMap on steroids with fixed fields, optional type and invariant checking and much more
+* PClass_, a Python class fixed fields, optional type and invariant checking and much more
 * `Checked collections`_, PVector, PMap and PSet with optional type and invariance checks and more
 * PBag, similar to collections.Counter
 * PList, a classic singly linked list